kubernetes-sigs/gateway-api-inference-extension/site-src/guides/troubleshooting.md

 For unexpected routing behaviors:

 * Verify the expected metrics are being emitted from the model server.
 Some model servers aren't fully compatible with the default expected metrics, vLLM is generally the most up-to-date in this regard.
+See [Support Model Servers](https://gateway-api-inference-extension.sigs.k8s.io/implementations/model-servers/).
 * Check your [plugins](https://gateway-api-inference-extension.sigs.k8s.io/guides/epp-configuration/config-text/) configuration, especially the weights of the scorer plugins.
 If weight is omitted, a default weight of 1 will be used.

 ## Poor Performance under High Concurrency